Growyourbrand.net Reference notes on brand consequence May 2026

 Twitter to X and the Cost of Discarding a Verb

-The rebrand removed one of the rare consumer internet marks that had become language, not only a logo.
+The rebrand removed one of the rare consumer internet marks that had become language, not merely a logo.

 Short Answer